-$notify_action$ (parsed: tale.base.ParseResult, actor: tale.base.Living) \rightarrow None verb.
+$notify\action(parsed: tale.base.ParseResult, actor: tale.base.Living) \rightarrow None$

+Notify the living of an action performed by someone.
+This can be any verb, command, soul emote, custom verb.
 Uncompleted actions (error, or ActionRefused) are ignored.
-Custom verbs are notified however, even if they were already handled by handle_verb!
+Custom verbs are notified however, even if they were already handled by handle\verb!
 It's good practice to first do a check like this: